 Rebecca has a strong media background and for seven years, owned and hosted a weekly radio broadcast, Let’s Talk Boomers! on 94.3 WSC, iHeart Media Radio.
 Let’s Talk Boomers! had guests and topics of interest to people 45 and older.

-Rebecca has lived in Mt.
-Pleasant for 25 years and has been a leader in the Charleston and East Cooper community.
+Rebecca has lived in Mount Pleasant for 25 years and has been a leader in the Charleston and East Cooper communities.
 She is the current PR Chair and Board member of the Bands of Wando Foundation and serves on the School Improvement Council for Wando High School

 She has served on several Town of Mount Pleasant volunteer committees including the Affordable Housing Task.
-She is Past-President of Lowcountry Senior Network (a marketing organization); and Past-President of the Bands of Wando HS Boosters.
+She is past president of Lowcountry Senior Network and past president of the Bands of Wando HS Boosters.

-Prior to moving to Mount Pleasant, Rebecca was on the Research Faculty at Virginia Tech designing, planning, and facilitating programs and public forums on environmental restoration between U.S. Department of Energy (DOE) and stakeholders including 16 states, 3 Indian Nations, several federal and public agencies.
-For her work she was awarded a Letter of Commendation by the DOE Secretary of Energy.
+Before moving to Mount Pleasant, Rebecca was on the Research Faculty at Virginia Tech designing, planning, and facilitating programs and public forums on environmental restoration between the U.S. Department of Energy (DOE) and stakeholders including 16 states, three Indian Nations, and several federal and public agencies.
+For her work, she was awarded a Letter of Commendation by the DOE Secretary of Energy.